MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignproperties.md

 ### -param Properties

-TBD - An [ACX_PROPERTY_ITEM structure](/windows-hardware/drivers/ddi/acxrequest/acxrequest/ns-acxrequest-acx_property_item) that defines a set of TBD TBD and is used to TBD.
+An [ACX_PROPERTY_ITEM structure](/windows-hardware/drivers/ddi/acxrequest/acxrequest/ns-acxrequest-acx_property_item) that defines a set of properties that will be used for circuit initialization by the circuit factory.

 ### -param PropertiesCount

-TBD - The number of properties that will be added to the circuit.
-This is a TBD zero / one based count.
+The number of properties that will be added to the circuit.
+This is a one based count.

 ## -returns